Stilton cheese: Consumption

 Blue Stilton is often eaten with celery or pears.
 It is commonly added as a flavouring to vegetable soup, notably to cream of celery or broccoli.
-It is otherwise eaten with various crackers, biscuits or bread.
+It is otherwise eaten with crackers, biscuits or bread.
 It can be used to make a blue cheese sauce to be served drizzled over a steak, or the cheese can be crumbled over a salad.

-Traditionally, a barley wine or port is paired with Blue Stilton, but it also goes well with sweet sherry or Madeira wine.
+Traditionally, a barley wine or port is paired with Blue Stilton.
+It also goes well with sweet sherry or Madeira wine.
 The practice of scooping a hollow in the centre of a Stilton cheese and pouring port wine into it is deprecated; nonetheless this combination has been marketed in screw-topped tubes "like toothpaste".

+White Stilton does not have the Penicillium roqueforti mould introduced into it, which would lead to the blue veining normally associated with Stilton.
+It is a crumbly, creamy, open-textured cheese now extensively used as a base for blending with apricot, ginger and citrus or vine fruits to create dessert cheeses.
+It has also been used as a flavouring for chocolate.

+Huntsman cheese is made with both Blue Stilton and Double Gloucester.

 The cheese is traditionally eaten at Christmas.
-The rind of the cheese forms naturally during the aging process and is edible, unlike the rind of some other cheeses, such as Edam.

-White Stilton has not had the Penicillium roqueforti mould introduced into it, which would otherwise lead to the blue veining normally associated with Stilton.
-It is a crumbly, creamy, open-textured cheese now extensively used as a base for blending with apricot, ginger and citrus or vine fruits to create dessert cheeses and has also been used as a flavouring for chocolate.

-Huntsman cheese is made with both Blue Stilton and Double Gloucester.